coyorkdow/coyorkdow/README.md

 - He used to be a competitive programmer.
 He won the silver medals in both the ICPC and CCPC regional contests.
 And he bacame purple on Codeforces only in half a year.

 - He previously worked at Tencent WXG.
-At WXG he learned so much about C++ that he hopes oneday he can put "Master in C++" on his resume.
+At WXG he learned so much about C++ that he hoped one day he can put "A C++ Expert" on his resume.

-- He currently working at Bytedance/Tiktok Singapore.
-He uses C++ and GoLang in his daily work.
+- He worked at Bytedance/Tiktok Singapore during 2022 to 2025.
+He used C++ and GoLang in his daily work.

 - View him on [![Badge](https://img.shields.io/badge/Linkedin-0A66C2?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/youtaoguo/) &nbsp; [![Badge](https://img.shields.io/badge/StackOverflow-F58025?style=flat&logo=stackoverflow&logoColor=white)](https://stackoverflow.com/users/11139119/youtao-guo) &nbsp; [![Badge](https://cp-logo.vercel.app/codeforces/coyorkdow)](https://codeforces.com/profile/coyorkdow)